zyxrrr/3D-Reconstruction-BETA/README.md

 # 3D Reconstruction APP

-based on JNI, only close range useful
+Based on JNI, only close range useful